Ka I 21–18 Hang Sai: Background

 The last competitive match between Ka I and Hang Sai prior to their 2019 Taça de Macau match was in the 2019 Liga de Elite.
 Hang Sai won 2–0 in that match.

 Match details

 Both Ka I and Hang Sai players scored unchallenged, with Hang Sai goalkeeper Ho Chi Hou being one of the goalscorers of the Taça de Macau match.
 Hang Sai player Lam Ka Chong scored the first goal in the 4th minute.
 By half-time the scoreline was 6–5 in favor of Ka I. and the scoreboard at the stadium stopped working when the scoreline reached 21–17.
 The match reportedly ended prematurely by officials who determined that players from both clubs were not playing a competitive game.
-The result of the match was officially recorded as a Ka I 21–18 win over Hang Sai.
+The result of the match was officially recorded as a 21–18 win for Ka I over Hang Sai.